Biodenoising: Animal Vocalization Denoising without Access to Clean Data

 Given the single-channel signal $x \in \mathbb{R}, x=s+n$, that is a mixture between a clean animal vocalization $s$ and noise $n$, our task is to find $\hat{s}$, an estimation of $s$.
 The goal is to compute $\hat{s}=f(x,\Phi)$ by learning $\Phi$, the parameters of the model.
 When the clean signals $s$ are available, $\Phi$ are learned by minimizing the prediction error $\mathcal{L}=\mathbb{E}[\mathcal{D}(f(x,\Phi),s)]$, where $\mathcal{D}$ is a distance function, such as the L1 or L2.

-In our case, the clean signals $s$ are not available and a solution is to add extra noise to the noisy input and to estimate the `noisy targets'~\cite{bergler2020orca}.
-The noisier mixtures $\overline{x}=x+\overline{n}$ are then created by adding extra noise $\overline{n}$ and estimating $x$.
+In our case, the clean signals $s$ are not available.
+One proposed solution is to add extra noise to the already-noisy input $x$, with $x$ then becoming the `noisy target' to estimate~\cite{bergler2020orca}.
+The noisier mixtures $\overline{x}=x+\overline{n}$ are created by adding extra noise $\overline{n}$ and then $x$ is estimated.

 In this paper, instead of using $x$ as noisy targets~\cite{bergler2020orca,barnhill2024animal}, we propose to use pseudo-clean targets $s^{\prime}$ computed by $f^{\prime}(x,\Phi^{\prime})$, a denoising method such as an already existing speech enhancement model.
 Here we test three pre-denoising methods $f^{\prime}(x,\Phi^{\prime})$: noisereduce~\cite{sainburg2020finding}, and the speech enhancement models demucs~\cite{defossez2020real}, and CleanUNet~\cite{kong2022speech}.
 We follow the approaches taken in~\cite{defossez2020real,kong2022speech} and we do not estimate the noise.